 Let’s bring it all back to the simple definition we began with.
 Although there are many complexities, similarities, and differences between DevOps vs. agile, in basic terms, it comes down to this:

 Agile, which came before DevOps, is a broad methodology that primarily focuses on bridging the gap between the customer/user and development teams.
 DevOps, which came second, utilizes agile practices to fill the void that remains between development teams and operations teams.

 Easy Agile is dedicated to helping all types of teams work better using various agile methodologies.
-We design Jira plugins with simple, collaborative, and flexible functionality.
-Our Easy Agile Roadmaps and Easy Agile User Story Maps align teams, provide clear workflows, and keep the customer at the front and center of the development process.
+We design agile apps for Jira with simple, collaborative, and flexible functionality.
+From team agility with Easy Agile TeamRhythm, to scaled agility with Easy Agile Programs, our apps can help your agile teams work better together, and deliver for your customers.